psychdatascience/FDS-CourseTwo/FDSIIFinalProjectGuidelines.md

 ##### A Written Report

 The written report should should be co-authored by all of the members of the group.
-This can take several forms.
+This collaborative effort can take several forms.
 Each person can right a draft of a section or sections, and then you can edit each others sections, or one person can write a rough draft of the whole thing, and the others can edit and polish the final project.

 The format of the written report is somewhat flexible.
 But all of them should have